 Land Rover approved traction devices may be used to improve traction on compacted snow in heavy snow conditions.
 They should not be used in off-road conditions.

-If it becomes necessary to fit traction devices, the following points must be observed:
+If it becomes necessary to fit traction devices where there is no compacted snow, the following points must be observed:

 - Only Land Rover approved traction devices should be used on the vehicle.
-Only Land Rover approved traction devices have been tested to make sure they do not cause damage to the vehicle.
-Contact a Retailer/Authorised Repairer for information. - The wheels and tyres fitted must conform to the specifications of the vehicle's original equipment. - For the 17, 18, 19 and 20 inch diameter wheels, only half chains can be fitted. - Fit traction devices in pairs on the front axle only. - Always read, understand and follow the traction device manufacturer's instructions.
+Only Land Rover approved traction devices have been tested to ensure that they do not cause damage to the vehicle.
+Contact your Dealer/Authorised Repairer for information. - The wheels and tyres fitted must conform to the specifications of the original equipment. - Full chain traction devices can be fitted to the rear wheels of vehicles fitted with 19 and 20 inch diameter wheels.

+- Half chain traction devices can be fitted to the rear wheels of vehicles fitted with 21 and 22 inch diameter wheels. - Fit traction devices in pairs on the same axle. - Always read, understand and follow the traction device manufacturer's instructions.
 Pay particular attention to the maximum speed and fitting instructions. - Avoid tyre/vehicle damage, by removing the traction devices as soon as the conditions allow.